 JAR Systems has been hard at work creating practical charging solutions for schools that meet the mark of being affordable and providing long-lasting value.
-Our latest solution; a 16 device wall mount charging station for under $300, is a cost-effective solution for schools with one-to-one technology programs.
-At the cost of less than $19/device, the Essential 16 Charging Station is even more affordable than buying cases for the devices to go home with students.
+Our latest solution; a 16 device wall mount charging station is a cost-effective solution for schools with one-to-one technology programs.
+The Essential 16 Charging Station is even more affordable than buying cases for the devices to go home with students.
 Even better, one Intelligent Charging System can provide power management for up to four charging stations.

-Watch the one minute video for more information on how the Essential 16 Charging Station can solve your district's device charging and security needs.
+Click to watch the demo video for more information on how the Essential 16 Charging Station can solve your district's device charging and security needs.